J. O. Prestwich

-John Oswald Prestwich (26 June 1914 – 25 January 2003), nicknamed "Jop", was a medieval historian and fellow of Queen's College, Oxford.
+John Oswald Prestwich (26 June 1914 – 25 January 2003), nicknamed "Jop", was an English medieval historian and fellow of Queen's College, Oxford.
 During the Second World War, he worked as a code breaker at Bletchley Park.

 Life

 Prestwich was born on 26 June 1914 in Leigh, Lancashire, England.
 He was educated at the Sedbergh School, then an all-boys private boarding school in Cumbria.
 In 1933, he matriculated into Hertford College, Oxford.

 Following graduation, he held a prize fellowship at Magdalen College, Oxford.
 In 1937, he was elected a fellow of Queen's College, Oxford.

 On 2 November 1940, having attended an Officer Cadet Training Unit, he was commissioned as a second lieutenant in the Oxfordshire and Buckinghamshire Light Infantry, British Army.
 Like other academics, he worked at Bletchley Park as a code breaker, taking advantage of his fluency in German.
 He recalled later:

 In 1938, Prestwich married Menna Roberts, who was a historian of the 16th and 17th centuries and fellow of St Hilda's College, Oxford.
 She died in 1990.
 He retired in 1981 to Old Headington and died in 2003.
 He was survived by his son, Michael Prestwich, who is also a medieval historian.